18F/api-standards/README.md

 Use "/v0/" to represent an API that is in prototype or alpha phase and is likely to change frequently without warning.

 ### 5. Provide Public Documentation
 The developer's entry point to your API will likely be the documentation that you provide.
-GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can be re-used for your API.
+You can host your API documentation directly on the GSA API Directory.
+More information is avialable here: [instructions for posting documentation on GSA API Directory](https://github.com/GSA/open-gsa-redesign/blob/master/APIDOCS.md).

 Your API documentation should provide:
 * An overview of the contents of the API and the data sources.